evgenyneu/js-evaluator-for-android/README.md

 ## JavaScript is evaluated in new context

 Each time the JavaScript is evaluated in the new context.
 It can not access the result of a previous evaluation.
 It means, for example, that one can not load a large JavaScript library and then use it in subsequent calls.
-Please concatenate all your JavaScript to one string and evaluate it in one go.
+Please concatenate all your JavaScript into a string and evaluate it in one go.

 For example, if you need to load jQuery libary and then use it: